pmndrs/react-three-flex/README.md

 )
 ```

-You can tweak the container and the boxes using standard CSS flex properties, like `flexDirection`, `justifyContent` for the container and `flexGrow` for the boxes.
+You can tweak the container and the boxes using standard CSS flex properties, like `flexDirection` or `justifyContent` for the container and `flexGrow` for the boxes.
 There are also _shorthands_, like `align` and `justify`.
 See props docs below for more info.

 ### Sizing